SalishSeaCast/FVCOM-Cmd/docs/run_description_file.rst

 On the other hand,
-when you want to use a namelist section that contains the group's current consensus best values, list it as a relative path from the location of your run description file to the "standard" nameslist section files in :file:`SS-run-sets/SalishSea/nemo3.6/`:
+when you want to use a namelist section that contains the group's current consensus best values, list it as a relative or absolute path from the location of your run description file to the "standard" nameslist section files in :file:`SS-run-sets/SalishSea/nemo3.6/`:

 .. code-block:: yaml

-    namlists:
+    namelists:
       namelist_cfg:
         - ../../nemo3.6/namelist.bottom